1-866-646-8465

 Gold Stocks vs. Physical Gold — What Is the Difference?

-You want to buy gold to help diversify your portfolio, but you’re not sure whether you should buy gold stocks or physical gold.
+You want to buy gold to help diversify your portfolio, but you’re not sure whether you should buy physical gold vs gold stocks.
 You may be asking yourself: Are they essentially the same thing?
-Does your portfolio experience the same benefits if you buy physical gold as it would if you buy gold stocks?
+Does your portfolio experience the same benefits if you buy physical gold bullion as it would if you buy gold stocks?

 The answer to both of those questions is “no.” Each type of gold asset is different, so it may be helpful to know the differences between buying physical gold and buying gold stocks to make the smartest decision for your portfolio.